ulfschneider/breakdown/README.md

 ### Push to JIRA

 Select in the Packages menu **Breakdown / Push to JIRA** to push new issues to JIRA.
 Currently you cannot push modifications of already created issues - it´s only possible to push new created issues.
-Any push is always followed by an automatic pull.
+A push is always followed by an automatic pull.
 If some issues could not be pushed, you will receive a warning notification with the reason code.
 In addition those issues will disappear from the editor.
 Use the editor UNDO function to let those issues reappear.

 ## Release notes